Regulation in the research, science and innovation system

 MBIE stewards the RSI system, advises on strategy and develops policy.
 MBIE also funds RSI activities and delegates funding activity to other entities.

 Agencies and statutory entities created by MBIE-owned legislation

 Collaboration and information-sharing between system agencies

 A memorandum of understanding (MOU) exists between the Ministers of Health and Research, Science and Innovation concerning the Health Research Council.
 This sets out how Ministers will cooperate on decisions concerning health research structures and funding.

-An MOU is being developed between MBIE and Inland Revenue concerning the R&D Tax Incentive.
-It will set out roles and responsibilities for the agencies, and how the agencies will cooperate on policy and operational management of the Incentive.
+An MOU is being developed between MBIE, Inland Revenue and Callaghan Innovation concerning the R&D Tax Incentive.
+It will set out the roles and responsibilities of the agencies, and how the agencies will cooperate on policy and operational management of the Incentive.